ibm-apiconnect/pot/labs/lab5.md

 1. Add a `map` policy after the last invoke, then click it to open the editor.

-1. Click the `gear` icon next to Map and specify the following map properties:
+1. Click the `gear` icon next to Map and specify the following map properties.
+Click `done` when finished:

     > Title: `map_responses`
     >